nikisetti01/semantic-visualizator-sinceaihackhaton-bayer-challenge/README.md

-# 🚀 Bayer Hackathon — Insight Extraction & Auto-Visualization RAG
+# 🚀 Insight Extraction & Auto-Visualization RAG Tool

-This project implements a full **Insight Extraction + Visualization Pipeline** designed for the Bayer Hackathon.
+This project implements a full **Insight Extraction + Visualization Pipeline** designed for the Bayer Oy challenge, on the occasion of the SinceAI Hackathon in Turku, Finland.

 Given:
 - a **user prompt**
 - a **dataset retrieved by a RAG system**,